 Sample

-The Regulator outlines the appropriate sample size for surveys to be completed, as outlined in this table.
-Using a 95% confidence level and a 4% margin of error, we completed 568 surveys, with 5,356 homes in the relevant stock types.
+The Regulator outlines the appropriate sample size for surveys to be completed, as outlined in the table below.
+Using a 95% confidence level and a 4% margin of error, we completed 568 surveys in 5,352 homes.
 This slightly exceeds the sample size requirements to ensure we met the minimum requirements whilst we looked to increase our number of homes through our development programme.

 We selected a random sample of all eligible tenants, with none excluded, split proportionally across our tenure types and key characteristics such as gender, age, ethnicity and vulnerability.
 Due to the sample achieved, detailed below, there were no significant areas of under-representation, meaning we did not need to weigh the responses received.